 Hilo has its own set of highlights that you cannot find anywhere else on the Big Island.
-These include both local foods and activities.
+These include both delicious and local foods in Hilo and many exciting activities close to Hilo.

 Culinary highlights in Hilo

-It’s easy to find good local food in Hilo, and one thing you should try to taste are the strawberry mochi from two ladies kitchen.
+It’s easy to find good local food in Hilo and one thing you should try to taste is the strawberry mochi from two ladies kitchen.

 The Hilo farmers market is another good and central place to pick up fresh produce and good souvenirs for the people back home, and have you ever heard of a “loco moco”?
 The loco moco is a favorite local style dish with steamed rice, a hamburger patty, fried egg and brown gravy.
 You can find them in many (if not all) restaurants but cafe 100 is the place where the loco moco was first conceived and now serves over 30 different varieties.